Empirical geodesic graphs and CAT(k) metrics for data analysis: Examples

-We apply the $d_{\alpha,\beta}$ metric to the k-nearest neighbour (k-NN) method, one of the most popular classification methods.
+We apply the $d_{\alpha,\beta}$ metric to the $k$-nearest neighbour ($k$-NN) method, one of the simplest and most popular classification methods.
 We will see that if we can choose adequate values for $\alpha$ and $\beta$, the classification error can be reduced.

-We use five data sets from he UCI Machine Learning Repository \cite{uci-ml}: (i) Fisher's iris data set (number of instances $n=150$, number of attributes $d=4$, number of clusters $m=3$), (ii) wine data set ($n=178$, $d=13$, $m=3$), (iii) ionosphere data set ($n=351$, $d=32$, $m=2$), with only real attributes, (iv) breast cancer Wisconsin (diagnostic) data set ($n=569$, $d=30$, $m=2$), and (v) yeast data set ($n=1484$, $d=8$, $m=10$).
+We use five data sets from he UCI Machine Learning Repository (\cite{uci-ml}): (i) Fisher's iris data set (number of instances $n=150$, number of attributes $d=4$, number of clusters $m=3$), (ii) wine data set ($n=178$, $d=13$, $m=3$), (iii) ionosphere data set ($n=351$, $d=32$, $m=2$), with only real attributes, (iv) breast cancer Wisconsin (diagnostic) data set ($n=569$, $d=30$, $m=2$), and (v) yeast data set ($n=1484$, $d=8$, $m=10$).
 The average $l^2$ norm of each data set is normalized to be one.

-The Euclidean complete graphs are used as the initial metric graphs ($\alpha=0$), and classification is performed using the weighted k-NN method (k=10) with a common weighting $1/d^2$ where $d$ is the distance to the neighbour data point but using $d_{\alpha,\beta}$ for various values of $\alpha\in \{-5,-4.8,\dots,0.8,1\}$ and $\beta\in \{2^{-6},2^{-2},\dots,2^{5},\infty\}$.
+The Euclidean complete graphs are used as the initial metric graphs ($\alpha=0$), and classification is performed using the weighted $k$-NN method ($k$=10) with a common weighting $1/d^2$ where $d$ is the distance to the neighbour data point but using $d_{\alpha,\beta}$ for various values of $\alpha\in \{-5,-4.8,\dots,0.8,1\}$ and $\beta\in \{2^{-6},2^{-2},\dots,2^{5},\infty\}$.
 A half of the samples is selected at random as a training set and the rest half is used as a testing set to evaluate the classification result.
 We repeat it 1000 times and estimate the error rate.